Recruitment Strategy

 Between a well-documented physician shortage and dire burnout levels, health systems are feeling the pinch when it comes to attrition.
 Healthcare executives are left to wonder: How can we keep the physicians and advanced practice clinicians we have?
 And how can we make our practices, hospitals and health systems places where doctors want to work and stay?

 One of the biggest culprits is physician burnout — a stress reaction of emotional exhaustion, lack of empathy and a decreased sense of personal achievement.
 According to a Deloitte survey of U.S. Health Care Consumers, 46% of clinicians reported high levels of burnout, 35% said their burnout is modest and only 19% reported no or minimal burnout.
-The fallout has a cascading effect: patient confidence erodes — seven in 10 patients are concerned staffing shortages may affect their health, and healthcare systems lose up to $1.7 billion annually from turnover, lost productivity and medical errors.
+The fallout has a cascading effect: patient confidence erodes — seven in 10 patients are concerned staffing shortages may affect their health, and healthcare systems lose up to $1.7 billion annually from physician turnover, lost productivity and medical errors.

 And yet a National Taskforce for Humanity in Healthcare paper urges healthcare leaders to “change the dialogue around burnout, from one that sees burnout as a personal psychological failing to acknowledgement of a system in distress.
 Through this reframing, shift the aim from burnout prevention to a system that supports resilience, well-being and joy.”
 It concludes that a “change must occur at all levels within organizations and cascade across all decisions related to people, processes and technology.”